 Treatment Options for a Rectal Fistula

-If you’ve been diagnosed with a rectal fistula, there are treatment options available that can effectively manage this condition, which can greatly impact your quality of life.
+If you’ve been diagnosed with a rectal fistula, there are treatment options that can effectively manage your condition and improve your quality of life.
 Most often, a rectal fistula is the result of an abscess that has developed in one of the anal glands.
 Once the abscess is drained, it often leaves a narrow tunnel connecting the anal canal to an external opening in the skin near the anus.
 This opening can be extremely painful, and if not treated promptly, the opening can close up and another abscess can form, repeating the process.

 - Fistulotomy – This is the most common surgical treatment for a rectal fistula, and involves cutting the length of the fistula open so it can heal flat.